 Choosing only the lightest gear for the conditions increases enjoyment by reducing effort and strain.
-Packs, tents and sleeping systems are your heaviest items of kit and careful attention to the weight of your pack is essential in making a wise purchasing choice.
+Packs, tents and sleeping systems are your heaviest items of kit and careful attention to the weight of your pack is essential in making the best purchasing choice.

 What is not understood is that load placement is more critical in reducing energy consumption than load weight.
 Sports Science research conclusively shows that balancing the load in front and behind is more important than the lightest pack design.
 By distributing the weight evenly around your center of gravity the leverages of an offset load on your back are eliminated.
 Only with an Aarn Balance Pack will reducing the weight of the gear you carry in your pack give the biggest rewards.